 PHST-P 530 Philanthropy Ethics-East and West (3 cr.)

-This course provides a graduate-level introduction to philanthropy ethics in comparative perspective, focusing philanthropy ethics in comparative perspective, focusing on China and the United States.
+This course provides a graduate-level introduction to philanthropy ethics in comparative perspective, focusing on China and the United States.
 In addition to their inperson classes, students from Indiana University and Sun Yat-sen University will engage in discussion via Course Networking.
 May be repeated once for credit with a different course topic.